 |• Data on asset fundamentals||• No/poor quality news flow|

-The research functions are available at the Flatex desktop trading platform, flatex Trader 2.0.
-This desktop trading platform has a monthly fee, so basically there are no research tools for free.
+Research tools are available only on the Flatex desktop trading platform, called flatex trader 2.0.
+However, as this platform has a monthly fee, the situation is that there are no advanced research tools available for free.

-Flatex doesn't provide any analyst recommendations or trading ideas.
+Flatex does not provide any analyst recommendations or trading ideas.

-Flatex has fundamental data available for equity trading.
-You can check income statements 4 years prior, the main shareholders or even valuation ratios.
+Flatex provides fundamental data available for equity trading.
+You can check income statements going back four years, the company's main shareholders, as well as valuation ratios.

-On the negative side, searching for such data is not intuitive at all.
-To reach the search interface, you have to search with the 'Symbol search' feature.
-After finding the desired equity, right-click on the equity and open the 'Profile'.
+On the negative side, finding these data is not easy.
+To access the search interface, you have to search with the 'Symbol search' feature.
+After finding the stock you are looking for, you have to right-click on the equity and open 'Profile'.

-Flatex has advanced charting with almost endless features.
+Flatex has advanced charting with almost unlimited features.
 There are more than 200 technical indicators and editor tools.
 You can easily edit and save the charts, which is a great feature.

 The quality of Flatex's news feed is low.
-It has an outdated design which makes the news hard to read.
-The news feeds are both in German and English, which is inconvenient.
+It has an outdated design, which makes the news hard to read.
+The news feed contain a mixture of German and English news, which is inconvenient.

-Flatex's customer support service gives relevant answers, but live chat is service is missing.
-Also, it is available mainly in German.
+Flatex's customer support gives relevant answers, but there is no live chat option available and support is mainly in German.

 |• Phone support||• No live chat|